Paul Rodgers: 2000s: Solo career, Queen and Bad Company reunion

 Queen + Paul Rodgers also released a single featuring "Reaching Out", "Tie Your Mother Down" and "Fat Bottomed Girls".

-The summer of 2006 saw Rodgers again focused on his solo career with a world tour, which commenced in Austin, Texas, US in June, then on to Japan, finishing in Glasgow, Scotland, in October 2006.
+In the summer of 2006, Rodgers again focused on his solo career with a world tour, which commenced in Austin, Texas in June, went to Japan, and ending in Glasgow, Scotland, in October 2006.
 On 15 August 2006, Brian May confirmed through his website that "Queen + Paul Rodgers" would begin producing a new studio album beginning in October, to be recorded at Roger Taylor's home.

-In April 2007 Rodgers released a live album of his 2006 tour, Live in Glasgow, recorded in Glasgow, Scotland 13 October 2006, with a DVD of the same show released the following month.

-On 27–28 December 2007, Rodgers performed with the Trans-Siberian Orchestra during their Winter 2007 Tour in Houston, Texas and Dallas, Texas.
+In April 2007 Rodgers released a live album of his 2006 tour, Live in Glasgow, recorded in Glasgow on 13 October 2006, with a DVD of the same show released the next month.
+On 27–28 December 2007, Rodgers performed with the Trans-Siberian Orchestra during their Winter 2007 Tour in Houston and Dallas.
 Unannounced, he joined the band at the end of their show to sing "Bad Company" and "All Right Now".
 Rogers was a judge for the sixth and seventh annual Independent Music Awards to support independent artists.

 On 27 June 2008, Rodgers and Queen performed at the Concert for Nelson Mandela to celebrate Mandela's 90th birthday.
 On 8 August 2008, Rodgers and original members Mick Ralphs and Simon Kirke reunited as Bad Company to perform a one-night only, sold-out performance at the Seminole Hard Rock Live in Hollywood, Florida.
 The live performance was released on Blu-ray, DVD, and CD on 9 February 2010 and the tracks included seventeen Bad Company hits.
 Rodgers dedicated "Gone, Gone, Gone" to original bassist Boz Burrell, who died in 2006.

-On 14 May 2009, Rodgers announced he was ending his five-year-long collaboration with Queen, although did not rule out the possibility of working with them again.
+On 14 May 2009, Rodgers announced that he was ending his five-year-long collaboration with Queen, although he did not rule out the possibility of working with them again.
 On 17 November 2009, it was announced he would join the other surviving members of Bad Company for an eight-date UK tour in April 2010.